cdn77/dicc/docs/user/07-service-decorators.md

 } satisfies ServiceDecorator<SomeInterface>;
 ```

-Currently, the `decorate` hook must return either an instance of the same class
+The `decorate` hook must return either an instance of the same class as the
-as the original service which was passed in, or a `Proxy` for the same.
-In the
+original service which was passed in, or a descendant class, or a `Proxy` for
-future, decorators might possibly be given the ability to completely override
-the service's type, although I will have to think hard on all the ramifications
-of such a capability.
+the same.

 Decorators may be given a numeric _priority_ to influence the order in which
 they are applied to decorated services.
 The `priority` option defaults to zero,